seanhodges-tw/api-docs/source/includes/_third-party-payouts.md

-# Third-Party Payouts Guide
+# Payouts for PSPs

-This guide is an extension to [Payouts Guide](#payouts-guide) and it only outlines small differences between creating regular transfers and creating third party transfers.
+This guide is an extension to [Payouts Guide](#payouts-guide) and it only outlines small differences between creating regular transfers and creating payouts for Payment Service Providers on behalf of their customers.
 Please read through regular Payouts Guide first.